csiro-data-school/2020-03-03_training/_episodes/02-practice-learning.md

 *   *Novice*: someone who doesn't know what they don't know, i.e., they don't yet know what the key ideas in the domain are or how they relate.
-    One sign that someone is a novice is that their questions "aren't even wrong".

     > Example: A *novice* learner in a Carpentries workshop might never have heard of the bash shell, and therefore may have no understanding of how it relates to their file system or other programs on their computer.